Edith Cavell: Assistance to Allied soldiers

+Arrest and trial

-She was arrested on 3 August 1915 and charged with harbouring Allied soldiers.
+Cavell was arrested on 6 August 1915 and charged with harbouring Allied soldiers.
 She had been betrayed by Georges Gaston Quien, who was later convicted by a French court as a collaborator.
-She was held in Saint-Gilles prison for ten weeks, the last two of which were spent in solitary confinement.
+Cavell was held in Saint-Gilles prison for ten weeks, the last two of which were spent in solitary confinement.
 She made three depositions to the German police (on 8, 18 and 22 August), admitting that she had been instrumental in conveying about 60 British and 15 French soldiers, as well as about 100 French and Belgian civilians of military age, to the frontier and had sheltered most of them in her house.

-At her court-martial, she was prosecuted for aiding British and French soldiers, in addition to young Belgian men, to cross the Dutch border and eventually enter Britain.
+At her court-martial, Cavell was prosecuted for aiding British and French soldiers, and young Belgian men, to cross the Dutch border and eventually enter Britain.
 She admitted her guilt when she signed a statement the day before the trial.
 Cavell declared that the soldiers she had helped escape thanked her in writing when they arrived safely in Britain.
-This admission confirmed that Cavell had helped the soldiers navigate the Dutch frontier, but it also established that she helped them escape to a country at war with Germany.
+This admission confirmed that Cavell had not only helped the soldiers navigate the Dutch frontier, but it also established that she helped them escape to a country at war with Germany.
 Her fellow defendants included Prince Reginald's sister, Princess Marie of Croÿ.

 The penalty, according to German military law, was death.
-Paragraph 58 of the German Military Code determined that "in time of war, anyone who with the intention of aiding a hostile power, or of causing harm to German or allied troops" commits any of the crimes defined in paragraph 90 of the German Penal Code "shall be punished with death for war treason".
+Paragraph 58 of the German Military Code determined that "In time of war, anyone who, with the intention of aiding a hostile power, or of causing harm to German or allied troops", commits any of the crimes defined in paragraph 90 of the German Penal Code "shall be punished with death for war treason".
 Specifically, Cavell was charged under paragraph 90 (1) no. 3 Reichsstrafgesetzbuch, for "conveying troops to the enemy", a crime normally punishable by life imprisonment in peacetime.
 It was possible to charge Cavell with perfidy, or war treason (Kriegsverrat), as paragraph 160 of the German Military Code extended application of paragraph 58 to foreigners "present in the zone of war".

 While the First Geneva Convention ordinarily guaranteed protection of medical personnel, such protection was forfeit if medical practices were seen to be used as cover for belligerent action.
-This forfeiture is expressed in article 7 of the 1906 version of the Convention, which was the version in force at the time, and justified prosecution under German military law.
+This forfeiture is expressed in article 7 of the 1906 version of the convention, which was the version in force at the time, and justified prosecution under German military law.